tomekskuta/my-treasure-frontend/README.md

 npm start
 ```

-App starts on `3000` port as default.
+App starts on `localhost:3000` as default.

 ---